goosst/WaterLevelDetection/README.md

 ## Goal

-Measure the level of available water in my rainwater well.
+Measure the level of available water in a rainwater well.

 ## Wishlist

-- Report status through WiFi (mqtt-messages) to integrate in the rest of my home automation
+- Report level of waater through WiFi (mqtt-messages), this will be further integrated in home automation
-- Since waterlevel only needs to be measured every x hours or days, be able to use a deepsleep method to safe power
+- Since waterlevel only needs to be measured every x hours or days, be able to use a deepsleep method to safe power / prevent heating of electric components
-- Use standard available components (through hole components for electronics, simple sensors, ... )
+- Use standard available components (through hole components for electronics, no SMD, ... )
-- Over the air updates
+- Be able to update software over the air

 ## Concept and used components